 Overdeliver And Build Your Perceived Worth

 ESI stated that it is important to begin negotiations with a higher starting salary during the offer phase.
 But, even if you didn’t negotiate, or accepted a low-ball offer, you are in no way doomed!

 If you didn’t negotiate your offer, there’s still an opportunity to maximize your results at your current position.
 By simply seeing the value in negotiating, and proving your worth now that you have the job, you can exponentially increase your earning power.

 So, how can you make the most of your time clocked at work and optimize your salary?
-The average worker will see an annual 2-3% raise barely helps them outpace inflation.
-However, you're not the average worker; you can put your money to work and focus on moving the needle 1%.
+The average worker will see an annual 2-3% raise that barely helps them outpace inflation.
+However, you’re not the average worker; you can put your money to work and focus on moving the needle 1%.